Texas Instruments to buy Micron's Utah factory for $900 million

-(Reuters) -Texas Instruments Inc will buy Micron Technology Inc’s factory in Lehi, Utah, for $900 million to boost its production capacity, the Dallas-based chipmaker said on Wednesday.
+June 30 (Reuters) - Texas Instruments Inc (TXN.O) will buy Micron Technology Inc's (MU.O) factory in Lehi, Utah, for $900 million to boost its production capacity, the Dallas-based chipmaker said on Wednesday.

 Micron in March had said it would sell that facility, as it confirmed plans to end production of a certain type of memory chip made there exclusively.